Main fundraiser photo

 He added, “A momentary lapse into cannibalism marked the closing days of 1959, when two men killed in a tribal clash were partly consumed by enemies in the Cross River country below Obubra.”
 Yet, in the same article Bigart contradicts his own salacious claims of alleged cannibalism, when he continues: “Garroting was the society’s favored method of execution.
 None of the victims was eaten, at least not by society members.
 Less lurid but equally effective ways were found to dispose of them.”
 He added, “No trace has been found of these bodies.
 A few were buried in ant heaps.
 But most became human fertilizer for the yam crops.”

-Editor Freedman delighted in Bigart’s racist caricaturization of Africans.
+Editor Freedman delighted in Bigart’s racist demonization of Africans.
 “This is just a note to say hello and to tell you how much your peerless prose from the badlands is continuing to give us and your public,” Freedman wrote to Bigart, in a letter dated March 4, 1960.
 “By now you must be American journalism’s leading expert on sorcery, witchcraft, cannibalism and all the other exotic phenomena indigenous to darkest Africa.
 All this and nationalism too!
 Where else but in The New York Times can you get all this for a nickel?”

+Some Times correspondents complained about fabrications inserted into their stories.
 “The reference to ‘small pagan tribes dressed in leaves’ is slightly misleading and could, because of its startling quality, give the reader the impression that there are a lot of tribes running around half-naked,” Lloyd Garrison, a Times’ correspondent in Nigeria during the civil war, complained in a letter dated June 5, 1967 to the foreign news editor.

 The article Garrison complained about had been published on May 31, 1967.
 Garrison’s original version had no such reference to Nigerian “small pagan tribes dressed in leaves”; that incident had been entirely fabricated and inserted into the article by editors in New York, perhaps to give the story a more “savage” flavor.
 Garrison also objected to the insertion of the words “tribes” and “tribesmen” by the editors in many of his past articles.

-Asanteni sana.
+Asanteni sana!

 Donate